-Q: I got a message saying that "The video cannot be played" on Google Drive.
+Q: I got a message saying that "This video cannot be played on Google Drive".
 How do I open an mp4 file on Google Drive?

 We often think that Google Drive is a reliable resource for sharing and saving videos, but it is not entirely risk-free.
 Many factors can damage the Google Drive video and lead to the error - "The video cannot be played".

 Luckily, most of these errors that arise due to the standard format and compatibility issues are fixable.
 This article will take you through the different solutions for fixing Google Drive videos not playing errors.

 You will also learn the common reasons that can lead to "Google Drive video cannot be played" error.
 If the video gets damaged, you can repair it with the Wondershare Repairit - Video Repair tool.
 In this article, you will also come across useful tips for Google Drive videos.

 While playing the video, if Google Drive not playing videos, most of the time, it is the application or the browser that is causing the error.
 But, sometimes, it can also be because of the hardware of the computer system.
 You will understand here about both the software and the hardware that can cause the Google Drive video error.

 Browser Version: To meet the requirements of the market, Google keeps on updating its settings.
 This can be the reason that the video cannot be played on Google Drive because, after updating, the older version cannot provide full functionality.

 Third-party Plug-in: The plug-in or the extension that you add to your web browser modifies its performance.
 However, sometimes the newer introduced feature interferes with the default functionality of the browser.
 It could also be the reason for Google Drive not playing videos.